 Instructional time does not include:

-Your Coach is available a minimum of 950 – 1000 hours a year through a variety of different modes.
-If your coach is unavailable for some reason, another coach will help you.
+Your teacher is available a minimum of 950 – 1000 hours a year through a variety of different modes.
+If your teacher is unavailable for some reason, another teacher will help you.

-Your teacher (Learning Coach) can be contacted through schoology (M-F), by phone, email, fax, in person or hangout (T-F 9AM-4 PM).
+Your teacher (sometimes called Learning Coach) can be contacted through schoology (M-F), by phone, email, fax, in person or hangout (T-F 9AM-4 PM).

 * See the Guide to Education for percentages of time recommended by Alberta Education for each subject area.